stoffee/stoffee.github.io/index.md

       - Windows
 ```

 VRA templates provide a consistent and reliable way to provision VMware resources.
-JSON is easy for computers to read, but can be challenging for humans to edit and troubleshoot.

 ???